City College of New York: Downtown campus

 City College's original campus, the Free Academy Building, existed from 1849 to 1907.
-The building was designed by James Renwick, Jr. and was located at Lexington Avenue and 23rd Street in Gramercy Park.
+The building was designed by James Renwick Jr. and was located at Lexington Avenue and 23rd Street in Gramercy Park.
 According to some sources, it was the first Gothic Revival college building on the East Coast.
 Renwick's building was demolished in 1928, and replaced in 1930 with a 16-story structure that is part of the present-day Baruch College campus.

 Lewisohn Stadium

-In the early 1900s, after most of the Gothic campus had been built, CCNY President John H. Finley wanted the college to have a stadium to replace the existing inadequate facilities.
+In the early 1900s, after most of the Neo-Gothic campus had been built, CCNY President John H. Finley wanted the college to have a stadium to replace the existing inadequate facilities.
 New York City did not provide the money needed to build a stadium, but donated two city blocks south of the campus which were open park land.
 In 1912, businessman and philanthropist Adolph Lewisohn donated $75,000 for the stadium's construction and Finley commissioned architect Arnold W. Brunner to design Lewisohn Stadium.

-Lewisohn Stadium was built as a 6,000-seat stadium, with thousands more seats available on the infield during concerts, and was dedicated on May 29, 1915, two years after Dr. Finley had left his post at the college.
+Lewisohn Stadium was built as a 6,000-seat stadium, with thousands more seats available on the infield during concerts, and was dedicated on May 29, 1915, two years after Finley had left his post at the college.
 College graduation services were held in Lewisohn for many years, with the last graduation held in 1973 shortly before it was demolished.
-Deep under the grandstand seats was the college rifle range, used by ROTC students for basic handling of firearms.